-The purpose of IoT is to collect and analyze data to provide better customer experience and improve product quality.
+The purpose of IoT is to collect and analyze data to provide a better customer experience and improve product quality.
 In other words, it is supposed to make our cities, homes, and businesses work better.

-Top 7 Programming Languages for IoT Development
+10 Programming Languages for IoT Development in 2023

-Therefore, developers can run the code on the smallest machines, and not just on smartphones and servers where JVMs are common.
+Therefore, developers can run the code on the smallest machines and not just on smartphones and servers where JVMs are common.

 Even though Java may require different libraries to work with specific hardware, the nature of this language may be described as “write once, run anywhere.”

 Java isn’t the only popular programming language in IoT software development.
 C and C++ are often used for IoT projects for a variety of purposes.
 For instance, engineers may use the C language with IoT sheets or C++ in embedded IoT systems.